Anatomy of a Content Refresh

 Prioritizing content refresh work

-Once your content library starts to grow and your refresh skills develop, you may want to consider a more robust testing methodology.
-At Verblio we like the ICE approach: impact, confidence, effort.
+Once your content library starts to grow and your refresh skills develop, you may want to consider a more subjective approach.
+At Verblio we like the ICE model: impact, confidence, effort.
 We look for the posts that we have reason to believe will get a large boost from a refresh but that are the easiest to update.
 Five more clicks to an ultimate guide isn’t worth a full rewrite, but adding a few hundred words of content to a post that we think will move from page 2 of search results up to page 1 is definitely worth the effort.

 Other stats and metrics we look at to choose which content refresh work should come first: